 The schools in Poets&Quants ranking are among the very best in the world.
 INSEAD’s latest entering class of 1,024 students in its superb one-year MBA program are no less impressive.
 With an average GMAT score of 702, the students represent 84 nationalities and each boasts five years of work experience.
 McKinsey & Co. routinely hires more than 100 MBAs out of INSEAD’s class every year, many of them sponsored by the prestigious firm to attend the school.

-(See following page for Poets&Quants Top 50 MBA Programs Outside the U.S.)
+(See following page for Poets&Quants Top 50 MBA Programs Outside the U.S. in 2013)